getsentry/sentry-docs/src/_includes/common/filter-events.md

 {{ include.filter-sample-rate_content }}
 {% comment %}
-Guideline: add a code sample that supports sampling at 25% example for the SDK your are documenting
+Guideline: add a code sample that supports sampling at 25% example for the SDK your are documenting.
 {% endcomment %}

-For Sentry's Performance features (which are currently in Beta), we **strongly recommend**  sampling your data for two reasons.
+For Sentry's Performance Monitoring, we recommend sampling your data for two reasons.
 First, though capturing a single trace involves minimal overhead, capturing traces for every single page load, or every single API request, has the potential to add an undesirable amount of load to your system.
-Second, by enabling sampling you’ll more easily prevent yourself from exceeding your organization’s [event quota](/accounts/quotas/), which will help you manage costs.
+Second, by enabling sampling you’ll more easily prevent yourself from exceeding your organization’s [event quota](/accounts/quotas/).

-When choosing a sampling rate, the goal is to not collect *too* much data, but to collect enough data that you are able to draw meaningful conclusions.
-If you’re not sure what rate to choose, start with a low value and gradually increase it as you learn more about your traffic patterns and volume, until you’ve found a rate which lets you balance performance and cost concerns with data accuracy.
+When choosing a sampling rate, the goal is not to collect *too* much data, but to collect sufficient data so you can draw meaningful conclusions.
+If you’re not sure what rate to choose, start with a low value and gradually increase it as you learn more about your traffic patterns and volume, until you’ve found a rate that balances performance and cost concerns with data accuracy.

 ### Using Hints

 Hints are available in two places:

 1. `beforeSend` / `beforeBreadcrumb`
 2. `eventProcessors`

-Event and Breadcrumb `hints` are objects containing various information used to put together an event or a breadcrumb.
+Event and breadcrumb `hints` are objects containing various information used to put together an event or a breadcrumb.
 Typically `hints` hold the original exception so that additional data can be extracted or grouping can be affected.

-For events, those are things such as `event_id`,  `originalException`,  `syntheticException` (used internally to generate cleaner stack trace), and any other arbitrary `data` that you attach.
+For events, such as `event_id`,  `originalException`,  `syntheticException` (used internally to generate cleaner stack trace), and any other arbitrary `data` that you attach.

 For breadcrumbs, the use of `hints` is implementation dependent.
 For XHR requests, the hint contains the xhr object itself; for user interactions the hint contains the DOM element and event name and so forth.